NervosEducationHub/EducationHubArticles/What_are_sovereign_rollups_(explainCKBot)/index.md

 ### Operational Mechanics

-Sovereign rollups publish transactions to the Layer 1 blockchain, which is responsible for ensuring data availability and the chronological ordering of these transactions.
+Sovereign rollups publish transactions to a blockchain, which is responsible for ensuring data availability and the chronological ordering of these transactions.
 Unlike traditional smart contract-based solutions, the nodes within a sovereign rollup’s network independently execute transactions and maintain the state.
 This decentralizes the responsibility of verifying transactions away from the main chain, allowing the rollup to effectively operate as a self-sovereign blockchain with its own rules and governance mechanisms.

 Key components include: